 Click on confirm registration, the line in the below pane will be removed and the receipt status of the line in the upper pane goes from ordered to register.

 Note: We can add charges such as return charges or transportation charges to the return order which can be bared by the customer or by the company or by the third party depending on the business need and accordingly charges are set up in AX.

 Post packing slip

-- Now warehouse workers start receiving the item, once item is received, packing slip is posted to confirm the receipt of the returned item.
+Now warehouse workers start receiving the item, once the item is received, a packing slip is posted to confirm the receipt of the returned item.

-- You can post the packing slip from the RMA order or from the return sales order.
+You can post the packing slip from the RMA order or the return sales order.

-- Once item is received in the warehouse, there will be an acknowledgment send to the customer.
-Print the acknowledgment and send to the customer via any means such as Email, by post, fax etc.
+Once the item is received in the warehouse, there will be an acknowledgment sent to the customer.
+Print the acknowledgment and send it to the customer via any means such as Email, by post, fax, etc.